etcd-io/website/content/en/blog/2023/how_to_debug_large_db_size_issue.md

 1. Compaction is a cluster-wide operation, so you only need to execute compaction once on whichever etcd member.
 Of course, it will not do any harm if executing it multiple times.
 2. Defragmentation is a time-consuming task, so it's recommended to do it for each member one by one.
+3. Defragmentation is an expensive operation, so you should do it as infrequent as possible.
+On the other hand, you also need to make sure any etcd member will not run out of the storage quota. `etcdctl defrag [flags]` can be used for defragmentation, but tools such as [etcd-defrag](https://github.com/ahrtr/etcd-defrag/) can provide enhanced functionality and ease of use and should be considered to use.
-3. **There is a known issue that etcd might run into data inconsistency issue if it crashes in the middle of an online defragmentation operation using `etcdctl` or clientv3 API.
+4. **There is a known issue that etcd might run into data inconsistency issue if it crashes in the middle of an online defragmentation operation using `etcdctl` or clientv3 API.
 All the existing v3.5 releases are affected, including 3.5.0 ~ 3.5.5.
 So please use `etcdutl` to offline perform defragmentation operation**, but this requires taking each member offline one at a time.
 It means that you need to stop each etcd instance firstly, then perform defragmentation using `etcdutl`, start the instance at last.